-- Update your security tools and patch your network
+- Update security tools and patch your network.

-According to GoodFirms, 30% of breaches are caused due to weak credentials and there’s a significant market for hackers to buy and sell credential information.
+According to GoodFirms, 30% of breaches are due to weak credentials and there’s a significant market for hackers to buy and sell such information.
 This same research found lots of troubling numbers regarding passwords, including:

-- 62.9% of respondents only change their passwords when they’re prompted to
+- 62.9% of respondents only change their passwords when prompted.

 Perhaps even prompt your employees to run their password through Security.org’s password checker.
 Not to worry as they don’t store what you enter.

-You’ll also want to create a policy of regular password changes (once a quarter is common), but that’s not enough.
-Most employees add an additional symbol or some other variation on their existing passwords.
+You’ll also want to create a policy of regular password changes.
+Once a quarter is common, but that’s not enough.
+Most employees add a symbol or some other variation to their existing passwords.

 While it’s hard to prevent this, it’s important to encourage your employees to come up with original passwords each time they make a change.

-As for identity/password management, there are lots of vendors out there, including Okta, LastPass, OneLogin, and many others.
-The important thing is to choose a solution that offers the following features:
+As for identity/password management, many vendors are out there, including Okta, LastPass, and OneLogin.
+It’s important to choose a product that offers:

-The combination of these tools and strategies guards your organization credentials from outside attackers as well as provide insulation from careless employees leaving their passwords around the office on paper notes.
+The combination of these tools and strategies guards your organization’s credentials from outside attackers as well as provides insulation from careless employees leaving their passwords on paper around the office.

-I know this is something I recommend regularly in my content but understanding your security and network architecture is foundational to your fight against hackers.
-Hackers are always on the prowl for exploits and vulnerabilities.
-When one door shuts, they go looking for an open window.
+Understanding your security and network architecture is foundational to your fight against hackers.
+Hackers are always searching for vulnerabilities.
+When one door shuts, they look for an open window.

 This means you have to remain vigilant when it comes to reevaluating and strengthening your security architecture.
 The first step is auditing your security strategy, which includes:

-Once you’ve worked through these steps, you can either start filling in your security gap, such as firewalls, intrusion prevention systems, or text message encryption, or get more context with the next suggestion.
+Once you’ve worked through these steps, you can either start filling in your security gaps, such as firewalls, intrusion prevention systems, or text message encryption or get more context with the next suggestion.

 Do you want to know where you’re most vulnerable?
-Hire a penetration tester (“ethical hacker”) on a contract basis to attack your organization to find all of your weak spots, especially the most dangerous entry points.
+Hire a penetration tester — aka an “ethical hacker” — on a contract basis to attack your organization to find all of your weak spots, especially the most dangerous entry points.

 After all, who knows what a hacker looks for better than another hacker?
 There are several types of penetration tests to consider:

-- White box: Hacker is provided with some information ahead of time regarding the target company’s secret information.
+- White box: The hacker is provided with some information regarding the target company’s secret information.

 - Black box: A “blind” test, this is one where the hacker is given no background information besides the name of the target company.